xTheFreeZe/wiki.marwin/FAQ.md

 # What about optimization?

-For now V emits C and uses GCC/Clang for optimized production builds.
+For now, V emits C and uses GCC/Clang for optimized production builds.
 This way you get access to sophisticated optimization.

 Such builds are compiled ≈150 times slower than V development builds (but are still an order of magnitude faster than C++ production builds).

-This can be a problem for industries where optimization is required during development (for example AAA games).
+This can be a problem for industries where optimization is required during development (for example, AAA games).
 In this case, hot code reloading can be used.

-In the future V will have its own optimizer.
+In the future, V will have its own optimizer.

 # Is there garbage collection?